squidfunk/mkdocs-material/docs/getting-started.md

 Portguese `pt`, Finnish `fi`, Romanian `ro`, Hungarian `hu`, Russian `ru`, Norwegian `no`, Swedish `sv`, Japanese `jp` and Turkish `tr`.

+!!! info "Search language support for Chinese"

+    [lunr-languages][18] currently doesn't include a stemmer for Chinese or other Asian languages, but some users reported the Japanese stemmer to work quite well for those cases.

 !!! warning "Only specify the languages you really need"

     Be aware that including support for other languages increases the general